git clone [email protected]:beer-garden/beer-garden.git cd beer-garden/docker/docker-compose

 In this directory you will see a

-Beer Garden needs to inform remote plugins the hostname of the RabbitMQ instance that they should connect to for message.
-This value is set as the
+Beer Garden needs to tell plugins the hostname of a RabbitMQ broker where they’ll listen for messages.
+This value is set as

 That’s it!
 You’ve configured Beer Garden!